KSUFA

 Surviving SB 1

-• Nothing that you currently teach will become illegal to teach once the law takes effect.
-However, we do understand that teaching subjects that might be deemed "controversial beliefs or policies" under the law will become significantly more challenging.
+• Nothing that you taught before the law took effect has become illegal to teach.
+However, we do understand that teaching subjects that might be deemed "controversial beliefs or policies" under the law has become significantly more challenging.

 • KSUFA will defend your academic freedom and keep pressure on the University to do the same.